NiklasTiede/CheatSheet-Linux/README.md

 pwd               # print working directory date              # to navigate yourself also in time ;-)

+xdg-open .        # opens the Nautilus file manager gnome-terminal    # open a terinal window from within a terminal
 ```

 Since most people (like me) don't have a photographic memory, it's always a good choice to use the machines memory.